When to plant Impatiens in Mitchell County, KS

 Mitchell County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 16 and first fall frost is October 18.

-Mitchell County County sits in USDA Zone 6a.
+Mitchell County sits in USDA Zone 6a.
 Impatiens grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Impatiens grow in Mitchell County County's climate?
+Can Impatiens grow in Mitchell County's climate?

 Your Mitchell County Garden Planner — Free